MSF-UK/HHOT-Handbook/README.md

 [Kobo Data Download Example](Example%20Folder/Kobo%20Data%20Download%20Example.xlsx)

-# Phase 6: Inputting your data from Kobo into HHOT
+# Phase 6: Inputting Your Data From Kobo Into HHOT

 Objectives of step
-* *To input your data to the HHOT tool and thus visualise it.*
+* To input your data to the HHOT tool and thus visualise it.

 Estimated time for task
-* *30+ minutes, although this will depend on the size and type of your dataset.
+* 30+ minutes, depending on the size and type of your dataset.
 You may need to make many edits to the HHOT tool and therefore it will take you longer.
-A estimate is difficult in this context, but this is likely to be one  of the more lengthy steps in this process.*
+A estimate is difficult in this context, but this is likely to be one  of the more lengthy steps in this process.

 1. First open the HHOT dashboard by following this link: